Big Brother (Australian TV series): New Zealand

 Between 2001 and 2003, as well during 2005, Big Brother Australia aired on TV2 in New Zealand.
 The show aired on Prime in 2004.
 Between 2001 and 2004, the show aired on a one-day delay from the Australian broadcast.
 As such New Zealand viewers had the ability to cast eviction votes to determine the weekly evictee, however this did not continue in 2005 as the show aired on a three-week delay long after voting in Australia had concluded.

 The show returned to New Zealand, as part of the TV3 summer line-up in November 2013 with the tenth season of the show.
 The following eleventh season was also broadcast by TV3 in November 2014.

 The show then returned to New Zealand and TV3, which has since rebranded as Three, with the Seven iteration of the show in June 2020.
 This marked the first time the show has aired in primetime in New Zealand since the conclusion of the 2004 season due to the network needing to fill a scheduling gap caused by the COVID-19 pandemic delaying The Block NZ's ninth season to 2021.
 On 14 July 2020, it was announced due to low ratings, the show would be moving into a later timeslot and would drop to airing two episodes per week.

 The second season to air on Seven was broadcast online-only, via TVNZ OnDemand, starting 4 May 2021 with the first four episodes and each subsequent episodes being released within 48 hours of the Australian broadcast.

 Finland

 The 2020 edition of the show was also broadcast on Finnish streaming service Ruutu.fi from 6 December 2020, with two episodes airing every Sunday.

 The Netherlands

 Dutch broadcaster RTL revealed that they are going to broadcast Big Brother Australia from season 12 on RTL 5, starting from 9 April 2021, only one day after their Dutch-Flemish version ended.
 The broadcast would occur each weekday at 9:30 pm.

 United States

 In the United States, seasons 12 and 13 were added to Paramount+ on 16 February 2022.

+United Kingdom

+In the United Kingdom, the VIP series and the 2020 season were broadcast on E4, with episodes being released on the Channel 4 on-demand service.

+India

+In India, seasons 12, 13, 14 and 15 were added to the JioCinema streaming platform.